Hornbill-Docs/data-imports-guide/data-imports-guide/simple-lists/simple-list-import.md

 * New list entries are created within the configured application's Simple List.
 * The list value needs to be unique within the application's particular list.

+## Download

+The utility can be downloaded from [GitHub](https://github.com/hornbill/simple-list-import/releases/latest).
+Please ensure to download the latest version of the ZIP archive that is relevant to the architecture of the computer it will be executed and scheduled to run on.

 ## Installation Overview

 ### Windows Installation